 Central American Logistics Investment is Key to Development

-Through customs integration of the shipment of goods and mobility of people, the improvement of port and airport infrastructure, and the improvement of regional highways, Central American logistics seeks to consolidate improved performance at the intra and extra regional level.
+Through customs integration of the shipment of goods and mobility of people, the improvement of port and airport infrastructure, and the improvement of regional highways, Central American logistics seeks to consolidate improved performance at the intra-regional and extra-regional level.

-Investing in Central American logistics in a competitive and regional manner is possible, if the countries of the isthmus commit to working together to reach common desired goals.
-The countries must adopt a unified and strategic approach for promoting customs uniformity, and maritime ports and air shipment facilities through a regulatory framework that allows for the systematic modernization of the region’s international transport and services market.
+Investing in Central American logistics in a competitive and regional manner is possible if the countries of the isthmus commit to working together to reach a set of common desired goals.
+The countries must adopt a unified and strategic approach for promoting customs uniformity, and uniform maritime ports and air shipment facilities through a regulatory framework that allows for the systematic modernization of the region’s international transport and services market.